 How are the volume transactions tracked?

 Certified producers are allocated a maximum quota of Rainforest Alliance Certified volumes at the time of audit.
-Our traceability system will track volumes of the Rainforest Alliance Certified fresh fruits, fruit juice and by-products, and vegetables and cut flowers from certified producers all the way to brand/retail packaging, to support the Rainforest Alliance Certified claim.
+Our traceability system will track volumes of the Rainforest Alliance Certified fresh fruits, fruit juice and byproducts, and vegetables and cut flowers from certified producers all the way to brand/retail packaging, to support the Rainforest Alliance Certified claim.
 The system records volume transactions of Rainforest Alliance Certified products, linking the product claim to certified farms.

-What crops will be traceable in MultiTrace?
+What fresh fruits and vegetables are traceable in MultiTrace?

 Fruits |